Quant-Bio/scRNA-seq-processing-files/README.md

 ### Features included
 - support for mouse and human
-- doublet detection
+- doublet detection and filtering (via scds)
-- doublet filtering
+- decontamination detection and filtering (via DecontX)
 - multiple filtering options (including hard filters and MAD)
 - standard or SCT transformation
 - HPCA and ImmGen references